 The Top Five Tool List

-There are thousands of tools on the shelves of the hardware store and the work benches of seasoned do-it-yourself gurus, but it you were to break them down into categories, they all do some of the same things.
+There are thousands of hand tools on the shelves of the hardware store and the work benches of seasoned do-it-yourself gurus, but it you were to break them down into categories, they all do some of the same things.
 So with five basic pieces of hardware as your foundation, you can build anything and then work from there to build your own workshop.

 The first power tool to have is a circular saw.
 With this you can cut straight lines and large curves.
 Setting a board along the top of two saw horses, can create a work area to hold wood being cut.